 This summer hangout off of Liberty Road in between Randallstown and Eldersburg has been enticing locals for decades with its tasty treats and daily specials, including free marshmallow on Mondays and discounted shakes on Thursdays.
 Though it offers funnel cakes, soft pretzels, gelatis, and ice cream sundaes, the shop is best known for an array of more than 100 snowball flavors ranging from pear and tangerine to Fireball and strawberry-banana.
 10636 Liberty Road, Holbrook, 410-521-2960

-The Food Market chef/owner Chad Gauss has expanded his Hampden footprint yet again with this new venture, which showcases his playful food philosophy in snowball form.
+The Food Market chef/owner Chad Gauss has expanded his Hampden footprint with this venture, which showcases his playful food philosophy in snowball form.
 The 10-foot shipping container—stationed just across the street from The Food Market on the Avenue—takes typical flavors to a new level with toppings like fresh fruit, whipped cream, candy pieces, condensed milk, and torched marshmallow fluff.
 You can always grab a classic egg custard or lemon-lime.
-But if you're feeling adventurous, try concoctions like banana with Oreos, dirt cup with gummy worms, rainbow cream with Nerds, black bottom with crumbled brownie pieces, and "Celebration Cake" topped with whipped cream and rainbow sprinkles.
+But if you’re feeling adventurous, try concoctions like banana with Oreos, dirt cup with gummy worms, rainbow cream with Nerds, black bottom with crumbled brownie pieces, and “Celebration Cake” topped with whipped cream and rainbow sprinkles.
 1014 W. 36th St.

 Decorated with palm trees, straw umbrellas, a sand area, and twinkling lights, this Cockeysville mainstay has a relaxing feel that certainly fits with its name.
 The island vibe also translates into the menu, which highlights specialty flavors such as strawberry daiquiri, piña colada, and coconut cabana.
 30 E. Padonia Road, Lutherville-Timonium

 Stouten’s Marina and Snowball Stop